learning-zone/javascript-basics/README.md

   // ...
 }
 ```
-For example, let's take a sum example to calculate on dynamic number of parameters,
+For example, let us take a sum example to calculate on dynamic number of parameters,
 ```javascript
 function total(…args) {
   let sum = 0;